Avangardum/Soteo/Readme.md

 soteo --quiet --position 10,550 --resolution 1000x500 NoScroll=true Email=player2@soteo.net
 ```

+Note that `--quiet` suppresses all `GD.Print` logs.
+For temporary debug logs use `Console.WriteLine`, it still works
+even in the quiet mode.
+Also, you can remove this option if you wish.

-Go to https://localhost:3705 in a browser and register a new account
-with email `player1@soteo.net` and password `Pa55_word`.
+Go to https://localhost:3705 in a browser, register a new account with email `player1@soteo.net` and password
+`Pa55_word`, then click the link to confirm the email.
+Repeat for `player2@soteo.net`.

-Log in with default credentials.
+Log in with the Godot client with the default credentials, choose a shard and a character and click "Deploy".

 For more info on configuration such as changing ports see the `Config` class.